alexpeits/alexpeits.github.io/posts/2018-09-27-haskell-proofs.md

 One common example is appending two vectors.
 It is apparent that if one has length `n` and the other has length `m`, then the resulting vector will have length `n + m`.
-A naive first attemt would be the following:
+A naive first attempt would be the following:

 ``` haskell
 append :: Vec n a -> Vec m a -> Vec (n + m) a